MaxiGames/MaxiGames.js/DEVELOPING.md

 After updating the name of a command/adding a new command, remember to run `npm run deploy-commands` to push the changes.

+## Style guide

+- use common sense
+- `// spaces after comment markers`
+- descriptive variable names... most of the time
+- write useful comments; don't write any if unneeded